codacy/codacy-codesniffer/docs/description/SlevomatCodingStandard_TypeHints_PropertyTypeHint.md

 *   `enableStandaloneNullTrueFalseTypeHints`: enforces to transform `@var true`, `@var false` or `@var null` into native typehints.
 It's on by default if you're on PHP 8.2+.
 It can be enabled only when `enableNativeTypeHint` is enabled too.
 *   `traversableTypeHints`: enforces which typehints must have specified contained type.
 E.g. if you set this to `\Doctrine\Common\Collections\Collection`, then `\Doctrine\Common\Collections\Collection` must always be supplied with the contained type: `\Doctrine\Common\Collections\Collection|Foo[]`.

 This sniff can cause an error if you're overriding parent property which does not have typehints.
-In such cases add `@phpcsSuppress SlevomatCodingStandard.TypeHints.PropertyTypeHint.MissingNativeTypeHint` annotation to the property to have this sniff skip it.
+In such cases add `#[Override]` attribute if you are using PHP 8.5+ or add `@phpcsSuppress SlevomatCodingStandard.TypeHints.PropertyTypeHint.MissingNativeTypeHint` annotation to the property to have this sniff skip it.